Yamal scores but injured as Barcelona beat Celta to restore La Liga lead

 Yamal beat Ionut Radu with a low penalty, with the goalkeeper diving the right way.

-Spanish international forward, Yamal, who will be integral to his team’s chance at this summer’s World Cup, dropped to the ground as his teammates arrived to celebrate, then appeared to grab the back of his left leg.
+The Spanish international forward, who will be integral to his team’s chance at this summer’s World Cup, dropped to the ground as his teammates arrived to celebrate, then appeared to grab the back of his left leg.

 Yamal left the field on his own after being attended by doctors.
 He talked briefly with coach Hansi Flick on the sidelines before walking into the locker-room tunnel by himself.

-The 18-year-old Yamal is set to make his World Cup debut with Spain in the 2026 tournament in June.
+The 18-year-old is set to make his World Cup debut with Spain in the 2026 tournament in June.

-The match was delayed for over 15 minutes because of a medical incident in the stands at the same time, and when Celta kicked off again Yamal had been replaced by Roony Bardghji.
+The match was delayed for over 15 minutes because of a medical incident in the stands at the same time, and when Celta kicked off again, Yamal had been replaced by Roony Bardghji.

+“We have to win every game and seal La Liga as soon as possible.
+It was important to win today,” Barca midfielder Pedri told Movistar.

+“I hope [Lamine’s injury] is for as few weeks as possible.
+Tomorrow he’ll be tested, and we’ll see what it is.

 Barca battled through the second half without creating much until Ferran Torres lashed home with a volley from Pedri’s pass.

-The Catalans’ joy was short-lived though as the goal was disallowed for a marginal offside call against the Spanish forward.
+The Catalans’ joy was short-lived, though, as the goal was disallowed for a marginal offside call against the Spanish forward.

 Former Barca defender Marcos Alonso smashed a free-kick into the wall as the hosts held on to claim three potentially vital points.